MPoL-dev/MPoL/docs/large-tutorials/pyro.md

 ax.set_ylabel(r"$I_\nu$ [Jy $\mathrm{arcsec}^{-2}$]");
 ```

 We see that there is a slightly larger scatter in the draws compared to the `AutoNormal` guide, especially around 40 au.
-This is because the `MultiDiagonal` guide captured more of the covariance between parameters, resulting in a greater dispersion of draws.
+This is because the `AutoMultivariateNormal` guide captured more of the covariance between parameters, resulting in a greater dispersion of draws.

-+++

-## Parameter inference with MCMC
+Encouragingly, both our image and 1D profile results compare favorably with those found by [Guzmán et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJ...869L..48G/abstract) (compare their Figures 2 & 4).

+The true uncertainty in the radial profile may still be underestimated.
+As we discussed, one source could be the parameterization of the model.
+In reality, the disk rings are not perfect Gaussian shapes, and so, as currently implemented, our model could never capture the true intensity profile.

 In our opinion, SVI is a very useful inference technique because of its speed and scalability.
 There is the risk, though, that your guide distribution does not fully capture complex covariances of your posterior distributions.
+Perhaps some parameter posteriors are significantly non-Gaussian or banana-shaped, and therefore not able to be captured by the multivariate Normal guide.
 This risk can be hard to assess from SVI fits alone, though there are steps you can take by trying out more [complex guides](https://docs.pyro.ai/en/stable/infer.autoguide.html#) or [writing your own](https://pyro.ai/examples/svi_part_i.html#Guide), parameterized around anticipated covariances.

++++

+## Parameter inference with MCMC

-If those approaches are unsatisfactory and accurately measuring parameter uncertainties and covariances is critical to your science problem, it may make sense to switch to a more accurate inference algorithm like Markov Chain Monte Carlo (MCMC).
+If these expanded SVI approaches are unsatisfactory and accurately measuring parameter uncertainties and covariances is critical to your science problem, it may make sense to switch to a more accurate inference algorithm like Markov Chain Monte Carlo (MCMC).
 With gradient-enabled samplers like Hamiltonian Monte Carlo (HMC) and the No U-Turn Sampler (NUTS), MCMC sampling can still be quite fast compared to traditional MCMC algorithms like Metropolis-Hastings.

 To sample this model using MCMC and NUTS, the following steps are required